Jeju National Museum

-Jeju National Museum is a national museum located in Jeju, South Korea.
+Jeju National Museum (Korean: 국립제주박물관) is an archeological and local history museum located in Jeju, South Korea.
 It opened on June 15, 2001.
-Construction of the museum began in December 1992 and ended on December 28 2000.
+Construction of the museum began in December 1992 and ended on December 28, 2000.
 The museum primarily focuses on the archaeology and history of Jeju, South Korea.
 The museum also specializes in Tamna and the maritime culture of Jeju.

 Construction

-38.6 billion south korean won was invested to construct the building for the museum.
+billion was invested to construct the building for the museum.